lotabout/zlex/Process.md

 This file will serve as the record of the developing process.
 And design docs.

+### Jan 17 2015
+Now the basic NFA processing routine is done.
+The next step would be adding macro support.
+Note that the macros are added by zlex in preprocessing phase, similar to constructing symbol table in lexical analyzer in normal compilers.
+We will need a new libary: hash tables, if we want to access the macros as fast as possible.

+- [ ] library: hash table.

 ### Jan 16 2015
 The next step is the memory management of NFA states.
 According to the text book, `malloc` and `free` is inefficient if we will frequently allocate and